 The ability for an individual to be distinguished under a specific and regulated standard allows consumers to see a baseline level of requirements for the profession.
 The net benefit for those that hold a license in a required profession presents a positive economic return to them.
 This positive benefit is in the form of increased wages, employment opportunities, and benefits packages.

 For non-license holders looking to get into the field, it provides many new obstacles.
 Many potential applicants will become disenfranchised and leave the field entirely, or be unable to pass increasingly difficult entrance exams.

 The effect of these actions on the labor market is a reduction in the supply of labor.
-There does not seem to be any noticeable effect on the labor demand in regards to occupational licensing.
+There does not seem to be any noticeable effect on the labor demand in regard to occupational licensing.

 This provides an overall effect of labor demand staying constant, with supply restricted or diminishing, provoking a shortage of professionals in licensed fields.
-This shortage provides a net loss in productivity of the economy as a whole.
+This shortage provides a net loss in the productivity of the economy as a whole.